jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

       (i) operates at regular intervals on a fixed route or fixed routes in accordance with an advertised schedule; and (ii) is supplied, as its capacity allows, to any paying customer; but (b) excludes a service for the carriage of goods to or from a ship or the loading or unloading of a ship
-  - **local authority** includes every local authority and every public body or other authority created by or pursuant to any public Act or local Act
+  - **local authority** includes (except for the purpose of subpart 12 of Part 4 and Schedule 7) every local authority and every public body or other authority created by or pursuant to any public Act or local Act
   - **market allocating** has the meaning given in section 30A(4)
   - **member of the Commission** —
     (a) means a member appointed under section 9(2); and